 What You Will Need

-Now you have a bunch of plastic zipper bags, it's time to alphabetize them.
+Now that you have a bunch of neatly labeled plastic zipper bags, it is time to alphabetize them.
 Then place the alphabetized bags into a plastic shoebox, and use plastic file dividers to mark the alphabetical divisions.

-If you cook a lot, it's quite possible that you will fill much more than a single shoe box.
+If you cook a lot, it is quite possible that you will fill much more than a single shoe box.
 Simply use as many shoe boxes as you need to get the spices in.
-Try to leave a little extra space, or "wiggle room," in case you find a new spice or spice mix you wish to add to your collection!
+Try to leave a little extra space, or "wiggle room," in each box, just in case you find a new spice or spice mix you wish to add to your collection!